scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 between package object symbols and object symbols are:
 * Package object symbols are always `FINAL`.
 * Apart from `FINAL`, package object symbols don't support any properties.
+* Package objects `name` must be modelled as their name in source code.
+  This is different from their symbol name that must be modelled as `package`.
 * Package objects don't have annotations.
 * Package objects don't support any accessibilities.